-(3) By-product (Palm Kernel Shell, empty fruit bunches, decanter cake, and palm fiber)

-Palm Shell Empty Fruit Bunches Decanter Cake Palm Fiber
+(3) By-Product (Palm Shell, Empty Fruit Bunches, Decanter Cake, and Palm Fiber)

 After the crude palm oil, the Company would end up with Palm Kernel Shell, empty fruit bunches, decanter cake, and palm fiber:

 - Palm Kernel Shell is between the palm fiber attached to the outer shell and palm kernel inside.
 The brown solid meat is mostly used for fuel. - Empty Fruit Bunches (EFB) will be used as fertilizer for mushroom and can be use as fuel. - Decanter Cake is used for animal feed and raw material in the production of biogas. - Palm fiber is used as fuel to produce electricity and thermal energy to be used in the production of crude palm oil.
 This reduces having to purchase power from outside.